Freeman Technology is a specialist company pioneering the measurement and understanding of powders and their flow properties.

 Powder Flow Behaviour in a Bin and Hopper

-Powder flow behaviour in a bin and hopper is governed by:
+Powder flow behavior in a bin and hopper is governed by:

 - The shear properties of the powder – how easily the particles move relative to each other